Changing Status From F-1 Student Visa to H-1B Work Visa

 Registering to Submit an H-1B Petition

-Because of high demand for H-1B visas or status, and an annual cap on how many can be allotted for most types of jobs, USCIS has had to take measures to deal with all the incoming applications.
+Because of high demand for H-1B visas or status, and an annual cap on how many can be allotted for most types of jobs, USCIS has instituted measures for dealing with the flood of incoming applications.
 In recent years, it has utilized various lottery or pre-registration methods to limit the number of employers submitting H-1B petitions.
-Assuming your job is subject to this cap, your employer will likely have to register in advance, to make sure that USCIS will even be open to receiving a petition on your behalf.
+Assuming your job is subject to this cap, your employer will likely have to register in advance, to make sure that USCIS will even be open to receiving a petition on your behalf, and pay a registration process fee.

 Also see How to Find a Cap-Exempt H-1B Job.